 Virtual visits through AmWell, Doctor on Demand, or Teladoc

 Sign in to your myuhc.com account to get started, and then download the UHC app (App Store or Google Play) to use your mobile device.
 Chat with a doctor by phone or video 24/7.
 COVID-19 related virtual visit costs are waived until January 31, 2021.
 Costs for virtual visits not related to COVID-19 are waived until January 31, 2021.
 Virtual visits can be used for advice and guidance about COVID-19 but cannot be used to test for or treat it.

 Talk to your health care provider

 Your local medical provider may be able to provide a telehealth visit through live video conferencing or audio-only.
-Costs for local provider telehealth visits for COVID-19-related advice, in-network or out-of-network, are waived effective February 4, 2020, through July 24, 2020, unless otherwise extended.
-Effective July 25, 2020, through September 30, 2020, telehealth services are waived with in-network providers only.
-Out-of-network COVID-19 telehealth visits will be covered at plan benefit levels.
+Costs for local provider telehealth visits for COVID-19-related advice, in-network or out-of-network, are waived through the national emergency period (end date TBD).
+Non-COVID telehealth services, in-network and out-of-network visits will be covered at plan benefit levels.